MerosCrypto/Meros/docs/Protocol/Merit.md

 - significant of 0.
 - Zeroed sketchSalt in the header.
 - Zeroed out sketchCheck in the header.
-- Zeroed out miner key in the header.
+- Infinite miner key in the header.
 - Header time of 0.
 - Header proof of 0.
-- Zeroed out signature in the header.
+- Infinite signature in the header.
 - Empty packets.
 - Empty elements.
-- aggregate is zeroed out.
+- Infinite aggregate.

 ### Checkpoint Data Type